hhb072/SWAL/README.md

 ## Dataset

 1. Download the rain datasets.
-2. Arrange the images and generate a list file, just like in the *test* folder.
+2. Arrange the images and generate a list file, just like the rain12 set in the *data* folder.

 You can also modify the data_loader code in your manner.